 As a recipient of a 2017 Community Artist Project (CAP) grant from the Curtis Institute, Zachary piloted a program bringing joint presentations of interactive workshops on music arrangement with formal recitals throughout to community venues throughout Philadelphia including the Free Library of Philadelphia and Settlement Music School.
 As an invested proponent of expanding the impact and dissolving the boundaries around classical music, Zachary has dedicated much time to outreach projects, bringing quality, meaningful performances to audiences without proper access and in the service of humanitarian causes .
 These include a recent benefit concert for immigrant families at International House Philadelphia in September, 2018 with musicians from the Philadelphia Orchestra, Daedalus Quartet, and Curtis Institute; as well as extensive touring to schools throughout New Mexico with Music From Angelfire, a residency at St. Andrew’s School in Middletown, DE, and song-writing workshops at Philadelphia's Project HOME, among others.

 He is also currently working with composer Nick DiBerardino to present a series of lecture-recitals called SUITE TALK featuring two new works for solo cello as part of an exploration of the cello's journey through time and the many ways its history can illuminate our hearing of music, past and present.
 In the spring of 2019 they brought SUITE TALK to a diverse assortment of locations, from a Yoga studio to a three-part series at the Free Library.

-In his spare hours he enjoys reading poetry, free-writing, and finding the best coffee roaster and Ethiopian restaurant for every city he plays in!
+In his spare hours Zach enjoys reading and free-writing, and finding the best coffee roaster and Ethiopian restaurant for every city he plays in!